Bangkok Itinerary Ideas From A Local

 Tep Bar

-I just discovered this cool bar that’s going to be my new favorite place when I have foreign friends visiting.
-It’s an authentic bar where they have Thai performances and all the drinks are made from Thai liquor.
-It’s super exciting and quite unique.
-It’s not far from China Town.
+I just discovered this cool bar, my new favorite place when foreign friends visit.
+It’s an authentic bar where they have Thai performances, and all the drinks are made from Thai liquor.
+It’s super exciting and unique.
+It’s not far from Chinatown.

 Brown Sugar